A workplace injury can put your financial wellbeing in jeopardy. Fortunately, Iowa workers’ compensation insurance should cover your injuries.

 The medical expenses that result from your work injury should be taken care of by the insurer.
 This should include transportation costs to and from treatment, prescription medications, hospital bills, surgeries, and rehabilitative services, among various other healthcare costs.

-To make your recovery a little easier, if your claim is currently in dispute or has yet to be approved, your medical provider cannot bill you for your treatment and recovery until the status of your claim becomes final.
+To make your recovery a little easier, if your claim is currently in dispute, your medical provider cannot bill you for your treatment and recovery until the status of your claim becomes final.

 Payment of benefits will stop under two conditions.
 One condition is if you are able to return to work and complete the same job responsibilities as you were able to before you were injured.
 The other is if you reach the number of weeks allotted based on Iowa’s guidelines on factors determining disability.

-For example, if you were injured and lost a hand in your work accident, you would be entitled to a minimum of 190 weeks of disability benefits.
-If you became permanently disabled, you would be entitled to a minimum of 500 weeks of benefits.
+For example, if you were injured and lost a hand in your work accident, you would be entitled to 190 weeks of disability benefits.
+If you became permanently disabled, you would be entitled to 500 weeks of benefits.

 Once this time limit has been reached, your situation will be reevaluated to determine whether you are still unable to work or working in another industry is a possibility.